apigee/apigee-access/README.md

 default resource.

 When this module is used outside Apigee Edge, the cache is stored in memory inside Node.js.
+This support is provided primarily for testing purposes.

 ### Accessing a cache

     var apigee = require('apigee-access');
-    // Get access to the default cache, which is best for most purposes
+    // Look up the cache named "cache" and create it if necessary.
+The
+    // resulting cache uses a pre-defined set of configuration parameters
-    // The cache still needs a name var cache = apigee.getCache('cache');
+    // that should be workable for most situations. var cache = apigee.getCache('cache');
     // Get access to a custom cache resource var customCache = apigee.getCache('MyCustomCache',